 Mushroom lovers will revel in this earthy yet elegant vegan presentation of stroganoff, featuring a multitude of mushrooms in a creamy sauce, served over pasta.
 Consider looking for morels, which contribute a particularly “meaty” texture to the dish.
 Not that we want to imitate meat, but morels are delicious in their own right.

-In the original version of this simple but elegant dish, the pasta is enveloped in a rich cream sauce.
-I’ve streamlined it by making a creamy sauce of low-fat white beans instead. more→
+In the original version of this simple but elegant dish of bowtie pasta, mushrooms, and dried tomatoes, the ingredients are enveloped in a rich cream sauce.
+I’ve streamlined and veganized it by making a creamy sauce of low-fat white beans instead.
+Serve with a colorful salad and fresh crusty bread. more→

 Though this uses only a half-pound of pasta, it’s so chockfull of vegetables that it makes quite a heaping helping.
 Serve with a salad of fresh greens with chickpeas for a complete and hearty meal.